jhe48/P-folio/README.md

 - This program was created by Jacky He on 01/08/2022.

 ## Description
-- This project is a reflection of my profile currently.
+- This project is a reflection of my current profile.
-- I plan to use **Three.js** for a two objects that I will add.
+- I plan to use **Three.js** for two objects that I plan to add in the future.

 ## Tools Used
 - ViteJS